astropy/photutils/docs/psf.rst

 infinite-signal-to-noise flux distribution from a point source on the detector, after passing through optics, dust, atmosphere, etc.
-By contrast, the function describing the responsivity variations across individual *pixels* is the Pixel Response Function (sometimes called "PRF", but that acronym is not used here for reasons that will soon be apparent).
-The convolution of the PSF and pixel response function, when discretized onto the detector (i.e., a rectilinear CCD grid), is the effective PSF (ePSF) or Point Response Function (PRF) (this latter terminology is the definition used by `Spitzer
+By contrast, the function describing the responsivity variations across individual *pixels* is the pixel response function.
+The pixel response function is sometimes called the "PRF", but we do not use that acronym here to avoid confusion with the "Point Response Function" (see below).
+The convolution of the PSF and pixel response function, when discretized onto the detector (i.e., a rectilinear grid), is the effective PSF (ePSF) or Point Response Function (PRF).
+The PRF terminology is sometimes used to emphasize that the model function describes the response of the detector to a point source, rather than the intrinsic instrumental PSF (e.g., see the `Spitzer Space Telescope MOPEX documentation
 <https://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools
 /mopex/mopexusersguide/89/>`_).

-In many cases the PSF/ePSF/PRF
-distinction is unimportant, and the ePSF/PRF are simply called the "PSF", but the distinction can be critical when dealing carefully with undersampled data or detectors with significant intra-pixel sensitivity variations.
+In many cases the PSF/ePSF/PRF distinction is unimportant, and the PSF/ePSF/PRF are simply called the "PSF" model, but the distinction can be critical when dealing carefully with undersampled data or detectors with significant intra-pixel sensitivity variations.
 For a more detailed description of this formalism, see `Anderson & King 2000
 <https://ui.adsabs.harvard.edu/abs/2000PASP..112.1360A/abstract>`_.

-All this said, in colloquial usage "PSF photometry" sometimes refers to the more general task of model-fitting photometry (with the effects of the PSF either implicitly or explicitly included in the models), regardless of exactly what kind of model is actually being fit.
+In colloquial usage, "PSF photometry" sometimes refers to the more general task of model-fitting photometry with the effects of the PSF either implicitly or explicitly included in the models, regardless of exactly what kind of model is actually being fit.
 For brevity (e.g., ``photutils.psf``), we use "PSF photometry" in this way, as a shorthand for the general approach.

 PSF Photometry